-While essential businesses in the industry continue to operate to save the economy and provide people with necessities, the integrity of food chains must not be sacrificed for the sake of production—more so become a breeding ground for the coronavirus.
-Here, the World Health Organization (WHO) has provided a set of guidelines for food businesses in the time of COVID-19.
+While essential businesses continue to operate to keep the economy afloat and provide Filipinos with necessities, the integrity of food chains must not be sacrificed for the sake of production—or risk becoming a breeding ground for the coronavirus.
+Here, the World Health Organization (WHO) has provided a set of food safety guidelines to adhere to.

 Can COVID-19 transfer to food?